 Whether you go with a freelance content writer or an agency, you should do ample due diligence and research on the front end.
 Start off with a sample project and keep it focused.
 Then slowly expand as you get comfortable working with them.
 If there’s too much friction or the content writer ends up not doing what they say they’re going to do, don’t be afraid to move on quickly.

-When you work with SEO.co, you get access to world-class content writers who are based in the United States.
+When you work with SEO.co, you get access to world-class content writers who are based in the United States and a part of our SEO company.
 Our team has collectively produced tens of millions of words of copy for small businesses, startups, established corporations, and even Fortune 500 companies.

 Want to learn more about how we can meet your content needs?
 We would love to hear from you.